ibm-cloud-docs/monitoring/overview.md

 **IMPORTANT** When Captures are enabled, notice that Sysdig will have deep visibility into your operations.
 To avoid a security incident and potentially exposing data outside of your organization, check your organization's security policies before you enable captures on a node.
 Consider disabling the *Capture* feature for all your Sysdig agents.
 {: tip}

-## Limitations
-{: #limitations}

-* Kubernetes version 1.11 and version 1.12 are not currently supported.
-The Sysdig agent does not support containerd.